 Figure 17 shows high clouds with a V4 special CAD score of 106.
 They represent layers initially classified as aerosols but subsequently reclassified as clouds by the V4 "cirrus fringe amelioration" algorithm (Liu et al., 2019).
-These layers are mainly very thin (95 % with $\tau < 0.2$ ) and at high altitude (97 % with $z{top} > 8$ km in the tropics and 22 % with 4 km $< z{top} < 8$ km and 78 % with ztop > 8 km in the midlatitudes).
+These layers are mainly very thin (95 % with $\tau$ < 0.2) and at high altitude (97 % with $z{\rm top}$ > 8 km in the tropics and 22 % with 4 km < $z{\rm top}$ < 8 km and 78 % with $z{\rm top}$ > 8 km in the midlatitudes).
 The IIR signature of most of them falls in the clear-sky uncertainty region, and thus IIR cannot provide a confirmation that they are clouds on an individual basis.
 However, we note that the centroid of the distribution is discernibly shifted to the right-top from the clear-sky uncertainty region, which is consistent with high thin cirrus (Fig. B1).
 In total, 11 % of the cirrus fringes are classified as confident clouds by the IIR algorithm.
-These IIR 385 observations suggest that the feature type reclassifications made by the CALIOP V4 "cirrus fringe amelioration" algorithm are indeed correct.
+These IIR observations seem to provide independent global evidence that the feature type reclassifications made by the CALIOP V4 "cirrus fringe amelioration" algorithm are indeed correct.